Elijah: Rabbi Eliezer

 The Elijah of legend did not lose any of his ability to afflict the comfortable.
-The case of Rabbi Eliezer son of Rabbi Simon ben Yohai is illustrative.
+The case of Rabbi Eliezer, son of Rabbi Simon ben Yohai, is illustrative.
 Once, when walking on a beach, he came upon a hideously ugly man—the prophet in disguise.
 The man greeted him courteously, "Peace be with thee, Rabbi."
 Instead of returning the greeting, the rabbi could not resist an insult, "How ugly you are!
 Is there anyone as ugly as you in your town?"
 Elijah responded with, "I don't know.
 Perhaps you should tell the Master Architect how ugly is this, His construction."
 The rabbi realized his wrong and asked for pardon.
-But Elijah would not give it until the entire city had asked for forgiveness for the rabbi and the rabbi had promised to mend his ways.
+But Elijah would not give it until the entire city had asked for forgiveness from the rabbi, and the rabbi had promised to mend his ways.

 Lilith

-Elijah was always seen as deeply pious, it seems only natural that he would be pitted against an equally evil individual.
+Elijah was always seen as deeply pious, and it seemed natural that he would be pitted against an equally evil individual.
 This was found in the person of Lilith.
-Lilith in legend was the first wife of Adam.
+Lilith, in legend, was Adam's first wife.
 She rebelled against Adam, the angels, and even God.
 She came to be seen as a demon and a witch.

 Elijah encountered Lilith and instantly recognized and challenged her, "Unclean one, where are you going?"
 Unable to avoid or lie to the prophet, she admitted she was on her way to the house of a pregnant woman.
-Her intention was to kill the woman and eat the child.
+She intended to kill the woman and eat the child.

 Elijah pronounced his malediction, "I curse you in the Name of the Lord.
 Be silent as a stone!"
-But, Lilith was able to make a bargain with Elijah.
+But Lilith was able to make a bargain with Elijah.
 She promises to "forsake my evil ways" if Elijah will remove his curse.
-To seal the bargain she gives Elijah her names so that they can be posted in the houses of pregnant women or new born children or used as amulets.
-Lilith promises, "where I see those names, I shall run away at once.
+To seal the bargain, she gives Elijah her names so they can be posted in the houses of pregnant women or newborn children or used as amulets.
+Lilith promises, "Where I see those names, I shall run away at once.
 Neither the child nor the mother will ever be injured by me."